DannyArends/DImGui/README.md

 - Shader reflection for UBOs, SSBOs, and textures
 - Instanced rendering of objects
 - GUI windows for settings, objects, textures, lights, and sounds

+### (Cross-)Compilation ⚙️

+This repository includes the necessary SDL2 DLLs for x64 MS Windows, and is in itself a minimal SDL2 android_project for Android Studio.
+Building the example requires several dependencies, including SDL, Vulkan, ShaderC, SPIRV-Cross, and the Open Asset Import Library.
+To build the Android version Android Studio and the Android NDK are required.
+The software has been tested under x64 systems (Windows and Linux) and on arm64-v8a (Android 15).

+For building on MS Windows and/or Linux, please refer to the detailed instructions in [compilation.md](./docs/compilation.md).
+If you're cross-compiling for Android arm64-v8a using Linux, you'll find the relevant guide in [cross-compilation.md](./docs/cross-compilation.md).

 ### Build with 🛠️